pvcraven/arcade_book/source/chapters/13_lists/lists.rst

 your next semester data structures class and learn how all of this works.

-To create a list from scratch, it is necessary to create a blank list and then use the append function.
-This example creates a list based upon user input:
+To create a list from scratch, it is necessary to create a blank list and then use the ``append`` function to build it based upon user input:

-Creating a list of numbers from user input

 .. code-block:: python
+    :caption: Creating a list of numbers from user input

     # Create an empty list
     my_list = []